calebclegg/unitum/README.md

 > - The connected user is added to all communities the user is part of.
 The room name is the community id
 > - An event named "Notification:get" is emitted.
 This event contains a list of all unread notifications for the connected user.

-#### Other custom events emitted by the server
+#### Other custom events emitted by the server: notifications
 ---
-* **New Notification**: This a notification event emitted when ever there is a new notification. it returns an object that with the details about the notification.
+* **new notification**: This notification event emitted when ever there is a new notification. it returns an object that with the details about the notification.
 The properties of this objects are:
   * **message**: This contains the description of the notification. (required)
   * **userID**: The id of the user who owns this notification.
   * **user**: Some profile information of the user who performed an action that triggered this notification